-Mary Ann Lubno American State Bank Graduation Award
+American State Bank Graduation Award

-In addition, there are general scholarships and loans administered by the Financial Aid Office for which School of Nursing students are eligible.
-Some organizations, such as the United Methodist Women, the Texas Tech University Health Science Center Alumni & Friends organization, the Lubbock-Crosby-Garza Medical Auxiliary, the Texas Higher Education Coordinating Board, a private Permian Basin Area Foundation, and the Lubbock Foundation provide scholarships on a consistent basis for nursing students.
+In addition, there are general scholarships and loans administered by the Financial Aid Office for which ATP School of Nursing students are eligible.
+Some organizations, such as Lubbock Woman's Club, Texas Higher Education Coordinating Board, a private Permian Basin Area Foundation, and the Lubbock Foundation provide scholarships on a consistent basis for nursing students.
 Some traineeships are available for graduate students.

-For further information regarding scholarships, please contact: School of Nursing Scholarship Office at sonscholarships@ttuhsc.edu.
+For further information regarding scholarships, please contact: ATP School of Nursing Scholarship Office at sonscholarships@ttuhsc.edu or call (806) 317-4650.

 For information regarding grants, loans, and policies, please contact: TTUHSC Financial Aid Department, 3601 4th Street, Room 2C400, Lubbock, Texas, 79430, or call (806) 743-3025.